tejado/android-usb-gadget/README.md

 ## Roadmap
 * Mount of /config if not available
 * Alert if ConfigFS is not supported
-* View the logs of executed root commands inside the app
 * Creating & enabling USB Gadgets during boot
 * Import custom USB Gadget profiles
 * Adding functions to USB Gadgets